yerfor/GeneFace/docs/prepare_env/install_guide.md

 This guide is about building a python environment for GeneFace.

 The following installation process is verified in RTX3090, Ubuntu 18.04.
-It may also work in newer environments (such as RTX3090 + ) with small modifications (such as changing a newer CUDA version).

 # 1. Install the python libraries